shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ## File Design
 The project has been split up into 4 distinct files primarily:
 - diffusion_imports.py - wrapper file for all required imports used for code simplicity
-- dataset.py - primarily handles loading loading data and preprocessing
+- dataset.py - primarily handles loading data and preprocessing
 - modules.py - This is the main file that contains a modified U-NET model used
 - train.py - This is the file that runs and enables the use of all other files #TOCHANGE
 - predict.py - This file plots and shows visualisation from the saved model